jonathan-r-jones/Composable-Batch-Files/README.md

 ## Usage

-Add %COMPOSABLE_BATCH_FILES% as an environment variable or at a minimum add it to your path.
+Add %COMPOSABLE_BATCH_FILES% as an environment variable or, at least, add it to your path.

 Most of the batch files are run using a single parameter.